Farkites/docker-nextepc/README.md

 ## What's different

-- Added a second eNB container ("enb2")
+- Added a second eNB container (`enb2`)
-- Changed references of "enb" to "enb1"
+- Changed references of `enb` to `enb1`
-- Changed dependencies of UE2 on eNB2
+- Changed dependency of `ue2` to `enb2`
 - Registred both UEs

 ## Configuration

 The SIM card provisioned in the virtual UE1 (from srsUE) and the EPC is using the following parameters :
  * IMSI=001010000000001
  * Ki=c8eba87c1074edd06885cb0486718341
  * OPc=17b6c0157895bcaa1efc1cef55033f5f

 The SIM card provisioned in the virtual UE2 (from srsUE) and the EPC is using the following parameters :
  * IMSI=001010000000002
  * Ki=c8eba87c1074edd06885cb0486718342
  * OPc=17b6c0157895bcaa1efc1cef55033f6f